tactics-osrs/Cleanup-Menu.bat/README.md

 - Exercise caution when selecting the options to delete files or run disk cleanup, as some actions cannot be undone.
 - It is recommended to create a backup of any important files before performing disk cleanup tasks.
-- These actions will be executed immediately upon option selection, make sure to check the input number before hitting enter.

 ## License